 A – B – C♯ – D – E – F♯ – G♯

-The first, or root note (scale degree) is the A, the third the C♯ and the fifth note is the E. This means the individual notes (referred to as scale tones or scale degrees) that make up A major are A, C♯ , and E.
+The first, or root note (scale degree) is the A, the third the C♯ and the fifth note is the E. This means the individual notes (scale tones or scale degrees) that make up A major are A, C♯ , and E.

 This means the third scale degree is flattened by a half step.
 This is useful in a practical sense as it means you can make any major into a minor chord by flattening the third a half step (semitone), which is simply one fret on the fretboard.
 All chords constructed using scale degrees reference the major scale in this way.